The Loyal Subject: Synopsis

-The play is set in Muscovy, which is ruled by an otherwise-unnamed Duke.
+The play is set in Muscovy, which is ruled by an otherwise-unnamed Duke of Moscow.
 The Duke is served by Archas, a capable and loyal general; but the Duke dismisses Archas from his post, because Archas once corrected the Duke's mistakes in a military exercise.
 When a Tartar invasion is imminent, however, the Duke must recall Archas, since the army refuses to fight without their commander.
 The evil counsellor Boroskie tells the Duke that Archas conceals a secret treasure, which was given to him by the Duke's father for safe keeping; Archas was to give it to the present Duke in time of need.
 The Duke takes possession of the treasure, and orders Archas to send his two daughters to Court.
 (One of the daughters, a supposed innocent, nonetheless manages to outwit and outmaneuver the dissipated Duke before he can seduce her; they end up married.)

 Based on Boroskie's false charges, Archas is arrested and tortured on suspicions that he aims at the throne.
 The general's son Theodor storms the royal palace and frees his father; the Duke repents, apologizes to Archas, and punishes Boroskie.
 The Duke's soldiers rebel, and are so disaffected that they intend to join the Tartars to overthrow their Duke; but the loyal Archas prevents them, and is even prepared to execute his son Theodor for treason before the Duke intervenes.
 It is revealed that Archas's younger son has been living in disguise for his own safety, as Alinda, a servant of the Duke's sister.

 The idea of an extreme test of a subject's loyalty under outrageous royal misbehavior is one that Fletcher employs in other plays, including The Maid's Tragedy and Valentinian.

 Critics have studied Fletcher's as a socio-political commentary on his own culture: the Muscovy of the play is a version of the England of King James I.